athenaislemais/CybersecurityAndDataPrivacySpring2026/BookingSystem-Phase1/test_report_bruniaux_hardouin.md

 **Short summary:**
 The web application’s user registration, input validation, and sensitive data handling mechanisms were tested.
 Several critical and medium vulnerabilities were identified, including missing CSP header, weak or plain-text password storage, absence of CSRF protection, lack of domain validation, and weak password policies.
 Immediate remediation is recommended to protect user data and maintain system integrity and confidentiality

-**Overall risk level:** High
+**Overall risk level:** Medium

 **Top 5 immediate actions:**

-1. Content Security Policy (CSP) Header Not Set
-  Deploy a Content-Security-Policy header to restrict the loading of scripts, styles, and images to trusted domains only.
+1. Encrypt Sensitive Data and Secure Error Handling Encrypt personal and authentication data both at rest and in transit using up-to-date algorithms.

 2. Secure Password Storage and Enforce Strong Password Policies Hash and salt all passwords using strong algorithms.